nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Type signatures

-There are 3 syntatic forms that can have type signatures:
+There are 3 syntactic. forms that can have type signatures:

 - variable and parameter declarations
 - Input type declarations